Elmo Adolph – Greater New Orleans Sports Hall of Fame

-- The only man to officiate a professional world championship fight and an Olympic gold medal fight (Seoul), and one of only 16 referees from the United States ever invited to officiate the Olympic games.
+He is the only person to officiate a professional world championship fight and an Olympic gold medal fight (Seoul), and one of only 16 referees from the United States ever invited to officiate the Olympic games.

-- Died of a heart attack on Aug.
-8, 2012 at the age of 78 at his home in Destrehan.
+Adolph died of a heart attack on August 8, 2012 at the age of 78 at his home in Destrehan.

 [Source: BraggingRightsCorner.com , 5-3-2008, Story and Q&A by Ricky Ray Taylor]